 Follow-Up Our WIC educators continue tracking each child’s recommended immunization status until his or her primary immunization series has been completed.

-Achievements As of the first quarter of 2014, 76% of two-year-olds at our WIC centers were up-to-date with recommended immunizations.
+Achievements As of the first quarter of 2014, 76% of two-year-olds at our WIC offices were up-to-date with recommended immunizations.
 We are striving to meet the national Healthy People 2020 objective of 80%.

 We also urge parents to make sure their children are immunized against the flu each year, and we encourage our WIC staff to become vaccinated against the flu.